STAND. COM. REP. NO. 474

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 674 entitled:
+Your Committees on Pandemic & Disaster Preparedness and Higher Education & Technology, to which was referred H.B.
+No. 956 entitled:

-"A BILL FOR AN ACT RELATING TO GENDER IDENTITY,"
+"A BILL FOR AN ACT RELATING TO STATEWIDE INTEROPERABLE PUBLIC SAFETY COMMUNICATIONS,"

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 674 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Pandemic & Disaster Preparedness and Higher Education & Technology that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 956, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 956, H.D.
+1, and be referred to your Committee on Finance.